-The Palmira installations consist of about 20 buildings or complexes of buildings including two laboratory buildings, three office buildings, two field laboratory buildings, seed processing and storage facilities, communications and library buildings, conference facilities, food, housing and recreational facilities, six glasshouses, warehouse, a germplasm store and service building for machinery and vehicle maintenance, laundry facilities, water treatment, etc. The gross area of buildings is 42,000 m^2 of which about 50% is airconditioned.
-The entire complex is served by about 26,000 m2 of roads and parking areas and is surrounded by about 10,000 m2 of gardens.
-Other than electricity, for which only standby and emergency capacity is maintained, CIAT provides all its own services.
-The Physical Plant includes resources to run these services, maintain all buildings and grounds and provide security.
+The Palmira installations consist of about 20 buildings or complexes of buildings including two laboratory buildings three office buildings two field laboratory buildings seed processing and storage facilities communications and library buildings conference facilities food housing and recreational facilities six glasshouses warehouse a germplasm store and service building for machinery and vehicle maintenance laundry facilities water treatment etc. The gross area of buildings is 42 000 m of which about 50% is airconditioned.
+The entire complex is served by about 26 000 m of roads and parking areas and is surrounded by about 10 000 m of gardens

+Other than electricity for which only standby and emergency capacity is maintained CIAT provides all its own services.
+The Physical Plant includes resources to run these services maintain all buildings and grounds and provide security.

-CIAT operates a fleet of about 250 vehicles which includes buses, trucks, vans, pickups, jeeps and passenger cars from various manufacturers.
-The Motor Pool is responsible for servicing, repairing and maintaining these vehicles and for providing bus services to transport personnel to and from work and regular services during the day and night to Cali and Palmira for employees, training participants, and visitors.
+CIAT operates a fleet of about 250 vehicles which includes buses trucks vans pickups jeeps and passenger cars from various manufacturers.
+The Motor Pool is responsible for servicing repairing and maintaining these vehicles and for providing bus services to transport personnel to and from work and regular services during the day and night to Cali and Palmira for employees training participants and visitors

-SELF-SUPPORTING AND INCOME GENERATING ACTIVITIES
+SELF SUPPORTING AND INCOME GENERATING ACTIVITIES

-CIAT has several self-supporting activities, which are meant to break even, and several other activities which generate income in excess of the extra costs incurred.
-Activities falling under the two groupings are as follows:
+CIAT has several self-supporting activities which are meant to break even and several other activities which generate income in excess of the extra costs incurred Activities falling under the two groupings are as follows

-Self Supporting Income Generating
+Self Supporting

-Food and Housing Farm Production
+Food and Housing

-Aircraft Operation Cattle Herds
+Aircraft Operation

-Publications Fund Seed Marketing
+Publications Fund

-Seed Processing & Special Project Support
+Seed Processing &

 Conditioning

-"PROCIAT" Health
+PROCIAT Health

 Service